Minkov/pb-interactive-python/EN/02-Conditional-Statements/05-If-Else.md

 # If...else Statement
 In an if-else statement, **`if`** condition evaluates to **`true`**, the then-statement runs.
 If condition is false, the else-statement runs

-Because condition can't be simultaneously true and false, the then-statement and the else-statement of an if-else statement can never both run
+Because condition can't be simultaneously true and false, the then-statement and the else-statement of an if-else statement can **never both run**

-In an if statement that doesn't include an else statement, if condition is true, the then-statement runs.
-If condition is false, control is transferred to the next statement after the if statement.
+In an if statement that doesn't include an else statement, **if condition is true, the then-statement runs**
+  * **If condition is false**, control is transferred to the next statement after the if statement

 ```python
 if condition: